-At June 30, 2022, the District has entered into a number of contracts related to school renovation projects.
-Commitments outstanding are as follows at June 30, 2022 and will be satisfied through the capital projects fund:
+At June 30, 2023, the District has entered into a number of contracts related to school renovation projects.
+Projects were placed on hold as a result of the flooding experienced by the District (see note 16).
+Commitments outstanding are as follows at June 30, 2023 and will be satisfied through the capital projects fund: